stefanJi/IntervalProgressBar/README.md

 # IntervalProgressBar

-A interval progress widget for Flutter.
+An interval progress widget for Flutter.

 ## Preview